-L'Oreal Paris' Hijab Hair Campaign Just Stunned The Internet & I'm So Here For It
+L'Oreal Paris Just Dropped The First Hair Campaign Featuring A Hijab & I'm So Here For It

 I love everything about a good hair campaign, especially when a celeb changes up their look or experiments with an over-the-top style.
 But when I saw the new L'Oreal Paris hijab hair campaign, I was totally stunned.
 Full stop.
 The brand just dropped a campaign featuring Amena Khan, the first Muslim, hijab-wearing model in a mainstream hair ad.
 And while the revolution will not be televised (for now), it will be shared across all social media platforms, my friends.